abrotman/ietf_aggregate_reporting/draft-brotman-aggregate-performance-reporting.md

 insight into how their actions impact some of these reputation systems.

 Proposed below will be a document format, as well as methods for report destination discovery and delivery methods.
+The reporting data contained within will focus on domain-based reputation data, specifically DKIM.

 # Terminology